agrosner/DBFlow/usage/DatabaseModules.md

 When you use DBFlow as is, DBFlow assumes the application defines all the databases it needs.
 There, however, are scenarios where an application needs to load a module, or library, that uses DBFlow to manage its databases.
 This is an important scenario because it allows you to reuse a database across multiple applications.
+Unfortunately, if you try this with DBFlow, then there will be duplicate symbols in the application and the module and the application will not build.

+To get around this problem, you must enable database module support for the module intended to be loaded by an application.
+Fortunately, this is a very easy process.

 To add databases to a module, first update the ```build.config``` with the ```apt``` section.
 In the example below, all databases will be in the ```Test``` module.